All organisations should take basic steps to protect themselves online

-Small Business Guide is a new guide from the National Cyber Security Centre showing how to improve cyber security within your organisation quickly, easily and at low cost.
+The Small Business Guide shows how to improve cyber security within your organisation quickly, easily and at low cost.

 Free Online Training - Top Tips for Staff This new online learning module helps you and your staff understand why cyber security is important and shows how to take practical steps to protect against fraud and cyber crime.
 It’s totally free, easy-to-use and takes less than 30 minutes to complete.
 Further background information on this training can be found on the NCSC website.

 Cyber Essentials shows you how to put technical measures in place to protect your business against the most common internet threats.
 You can also apply for a Cyber Essentials badge to demonstrate to customers your business takes this issue seriously.
 Cyber Essentials is recommended by Government for all organisations which rely on the internet.

 Get free online training for you and your staff